 1. Credit Card Companies and Huge Signup Bonuses.
 The credit card industry is competitive and they all want excellent customers.
 We constantly see new and updated credit card products, most of which waive the annual fee the first year.
-The Chase Sapphire Preferred® Card offers 40,000 bonus Ultimate Rewards points with a new account.
+The Chase Sapphire Preferred® Card offers 40,000 bonus Ultimate Rewards points with a new account (after meeting the minimum spending requirement: $4,000 on purchases in the first 3 months from account opening).

 - Ultimate Reward points are highly valued for their ease and flexibility of use with over 10 transfer partners.